Ethical Research in South Asia: Beyond the IRB Checklist

 When the Checklist Is Not Enough

-Every research ethics course teaches the Belmont principles: respect for persons, beneficence, and justice.
+Every research ethics course teaches the principles articulated in the 1979 Belmont Report: respect for persons, beneficence, and justice.
 Every institutional review board (IRB) requires informed consent forms, data protection protocols, and risk-benefit analyses.
 These frameworks are necessary — but in the South Asian research context, they are far from sufficient.
 The gap between procedural ethics and substantive ethics is vast, and it is in that gap where real harm can occur.

 Consider the standard informed consent process.
 A researcher reads a two-page consent form to a Dalit woman in rural Uttar Pradesh.
 The form explains the study's purpose, her right to withdraw, and data confidentiality protocols.
 She nods and marks her thumbprint.
 Has consent been genuinely obtained?
 The form was in Hindi, but her primary language is Bhojpuri.
 The concept of "research" is unfamiliar.
 The researcher arrived with the sarpanch, creating an implicit authority dynamic.
 Her husband is watching from across the room.
 The IRB box is ticked, but meaningful informed consent — the kind that reflects genuine understanding and voluntary choice — remains elusive.